mlau154/pymead/docs/source/usage.rst

 - `Ghostscript <https://www.ghostscript.com/>`_: PS-to-PDF file conversion
 - `MuPDF <https://mupdf.com/>`_: PDF-to-SVG file conversion

-Note: each of these software packages are free except for MSES.
+Each of these software packages are free except for MSES.
 However, even MSES is free by request for academic research.
+It is important that for each of these programs installed, the full path to the folder containing the executable be added to the system path.
+Please see this blog post at
+`medium.com <https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53>`_ for more
+details on how to accomplish this if you are unfamiliar.
+As an example, after XFOIL is downloaded from the linked web page and extracted to the same folder it was downloaded to, a path that looks like ``C:\Users\<user-name>\Downloads\XFOIL6.99`` on Windows is the folder that should be added to the system path because it contains ``xfoil.exe``.
+If the XFOIL folder is moved to a more typical folder used for storing programs, such as ``C:\Program Files``, ``C:\Program Files (x86)``, or ``C:\Users\<user-name>\AppData\Local\Programs`` in Windows, be sure to change the path accordingly in the environmental variable or Windows will be unable to find the program when run through pymead.